NCMlab/Onboarding/README.md

 ![](https://media.giphy.com/media/wAVA7WdV2jita/giphy.gif)

-This is your jumping off point to get you up and running with your work in (or collaboration with) the Whitaker Lab.
+This is your jumping off point to get you up and running with your work in (or collaboration with) the Neural Cognitive Mapping Lab.

 (It's currently a work in progress...I really hope you can shape and improve this onboarding experience as you learn!)